LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

-used with another, a word used in a particular section of time or place, a collocation or phrase is uttered at a given event, etc. The list could go on and on if you put your mind to it, and you'll find the use case that is aimed to be measured can yield interesting findings when examining language.
+used with another, a word used in a particular section of time or place, a collocation or phrase is uttered at a given event, etc. The list could go on and on if you put your mind to it, and you'll find the use case that is aimed to be measured can yield interesting findings.

-To draw these associations between one event with another, you need to count distributions of data and track when one event overlaps with another.
-For example, lets say I started to track how often band members are mentioned in two entertainment articles.
-Let's say the band is Red Hot Chili Peppers to throw some fun into the problem.
+To draw associations between one event with another, you need to count distributions of data and track when one event overlaps with another.
+Let's create a fun example for the sake of entertainment and learning.
+Let's say I started to track how often band members are mentioned in two entertainment articles.
+Let's say the band is Red Hot Chili Peppers to throw some more fun into the problem (guilty, I am a fan).

 ![red_hot_chili_peppers.png](/assets/post3/red_hot_chili_peppers.png)